Powassan virus disease

 Powassan virus disease is spread to people through the bite of an infected Black-legged (“deer”) tick (Ixodes scapularis).
 This is a rare, emerging infection in the United States and human cases have been identified in Connecticut.
 The virus can cause severe disease.
 There is no vaccine to prevent or medicine to treat Powassan virus infection.
 The best way to prevent Powassan virus disease is to prevent tick bites.

-About Powassan virus Disease
+About Powassan Virus Disease

 Information for Clinicians

-Connecticut Powassan virus disease Surveillance
+Connecticut Powassan Surveillance

 Connecticut Annual Infectious Diseases Statistics